Medium Risk

 Register a new AI agent on GARL Protocol.
 Returns a DID identity, API key, and initial trust score.
 Use this when an agent wants to join the trust network.

-Part of the Garl Protocol MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Garl Protocol server.

 AI agents use garl_register_agent to create or modify resources in Garl Protocol.
 Write operations carry medium risk because an autonomous agent could trigger bulk unintended modifications.
 Rate limits prevent a single agent session from making hundreds of changes in rapid succession.
 Argument validation ensures the agent passes expected values.

 Without a policy, an AI agent could call garl_register_agent repeatedly, creating or modifying resources faster than any human could review.
-Intercept's rate limiting ensures write operations happen at a controlled pace, and argument validation catches malformed or unexpected inputs before they reach Garl Protocol.
+PolicyLayer's rate limiting ensures write operations happen at a controlled pace, and argument validation catches malformed or unexpected inputs before they reach Garl Protocol.

 Write tools can modify data.
 A rate limit prevents runaway bulk operations from AI agents.